-There are two tours through castle, the first passes through the Knight’s Hall, Charles IV’s Bedchamber and the Jewel House (includes treasures from the Chapel of the Holy Cross and a replica of the St Wenceslas Crown).
-The second takes you to the Great Tower, the museum on Mocker’s work, the Marian Tower and the Chapel of the Holy Cross.
+There are two tours through the castle, the first pass through the Knight’s Hall, Charles IV’s Bedchamber and the Jewel House (includes treasures from the Chapel of the Holy Cross and a replica of the St Wenceslas Crown).
+The second takes you to the Great Tower, the museum on Mocker’s work, the Marian Tower, and the Holy Cross’s Chapel.
 It is best to book the second tour well in advance because due to strict control over the regulation of air, only 12 visitors are allowed inside of the Chapel of the Holy Cross at a time.
 In summer there are often historical exhibitions.

 Opening hours of Karlstejn Castle